-The introduction to this section provides commentary about the composition of the Board's membership and the qualities of its members.
-As at 31 March 2020, ten nationalities are currently represented on the Board, which was composed of six executive directors and 14 non-executive directors with diverse professional and business backgrounds.
+With respect to the Board's membership and the qualities of its members as at 31 March 2021, ten nationalities are currently represented on the Board, which was composed of five executive directors and 15 non-executive directors with diverse professional business backgrounds.
 The Board's Chairman is Mr Johann Rupert and its Deputy Chairman is Mr Josua Malherbe.
 Board members are proposed for election on an individual basis at each year's annual general meeting ('AGM') for a term of one year.
 All directors are eligible to stand for re-election each year, details of nominations being given in the notice of the AGM.
 There is no restriction on the number of times a director may seek re-election and no formal age limit for directors.